gpbl/isomorphic500/README.md

 ├── config              # Contains the configuration for dev and prod environments ├── nodemon.json        # Configure nodemon to watch some files ├── src
-│   ├── Application.js  # The react component root of the application
 │   ├── client.js       # Entry point for the client
 │   ├── config.js       # Config loader (load the config files from /config)
 │   ├── fluxibleApp.js  # The fluxible app